Vincent Beck: 1970s to 1980s

-His last acting role was that of the corrupt Judge Sinclair in the William Lustig directed Vigilante.
-A film about an average man who becomes a vigilante after his wife and young son are murdered by a street gang.
-It also starred Fred Williamson, Robert Forster, Joe Spinnell and Woody Strode.
+His last acting role was that of the corrupt Judge Sinclair in the William Lustig directed Vigilante, a film about an average man who becomes a vigilante after his wife and young son are murdered by a street gang.
+It also starred Fred Williamson, Robert Forster, Joe Spinell and Woody Strode.
 It was released in 1983.
-Judge Sinclair has obviously got a share in the bribe-money which lawyer Einsberg (Played by Joe Spinnell) has received from the gang and the killers basically walk free.
+Judge Sinclair obviously got a share in the bribe-money which lawyer Einsberg (played by Joe Spinell) received from the gang and the killers basically walk free.
+Lustig later recalled that, as a representative of Screen Actors Guild, Beck «made his life miserable» on set by checking him up for rules and regulations and that Lustig used to «curse his name every day».

 Death

 Beck died at age 59 of cancer at his Manhattan home in July 1984.